dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.5.4 fixes a minor server-side bug.
+Version 2.6.1 fixes a server-side bug causing transactions to not be able to be inserted to the database.
+Please upgrade.

 == Donating ==